alexander-nolan/github-actions-lab/README.md

 #### Verify Cleanup Configuration
 - Create a test PR targeting the main branch
-- Merge the PR
-- Go to the Actions tab in GitHub
-- Verify the destroy workflow triggers automatically
+- Wait for the destroy workflow to trigger automatically (this happens when PR is opened)
 - Review and approve the destroy plan
-- Confirm all resources are cleaned up in AWS Console
+- Verify all resources are successfully destroyed in AWS Console
+- Once destruction is confirmed, merge the PR
+- Verify in AWS Console that the environment remains cleaned up after merge

 ### Completion